Back to blog

 |

-Thinking about applying to Bacup & Rawtenstall Grammar School?
-Find out everything you need to know about admissions in 2025–2026 and how to prepare your child for success in the 11 plus entrance exam.
+Are you thinking about applying to Bacup & Rawtenstall Grammar School?
+Find out everything you need to know about the entry process and how to prepare for the 11+ exam.

 Key information for Bacup & Rawtenstall Grammar School